What Is ISO 14001 Certification?

 Performance Evaluation

-Monitor environmental performance
+Monitor and measure environmental performance

 Conduct internal audits

-Hold management reviews
+Perform management reviews

 Continual Improvement

-Who Needs ISO 14001 Certification?
+Who Pursues ISO 14001 Certification?

-ISO 14001 certification is valuable for:
+ISO 14001 certification is common among:

-Manufacturing companies
+Manufacturing organizations

 Aerospace and defense suppliers